nestjs/docs.nestjs.com/content/middlewares.md

   </ul>
 </blockquote>

-You implement custom Nest middleware in either a function, or a class with an `@Injectable()` decorator.
-The class should implement the `NestMiddleware` interface, while function does not have any special requirements.
+You implement custom Nest middleware in either a function, or in a class with an `@Injectable()` decorator.
+The class should implement the `NestMiddleware` interface, while the function does not have any special requirements.
 Let's start by implementing a simple middleware feature using the class method.

 ```typescript
 @@filename(logger.middleware)